WORKSECTION

 page — part of the link for direct download (for the full path put the address of your account in front, for example

-• child — a similar array of data on subtasks and sub-subtasks included in the task (if the request contains extra=subtasks parameter)
+• child — subtasks data (if request contains extra=subtasks parameter)

 Sample JSON response